The William Pring House

 Sketch of the William Pring House from 1856

-Since 2012, HGH has been at home in the historic William Pring House.
+Since 2012, HGH has been at home in the heritage limestone mansion, the William Pring House.

-In 1870, the house was bought by Duncan MacNabb, who never lived there, but owned it and rented it out for thirty years.
+After 1860, Pring moved to Port Colbourne, and one by one his children grew up and moved away.
+After his death in 1870, the house was bought by Duncan MacNabb, who never lived there, but owned it and rented it out for over thirty years.
+He was no relation to the MacNab family who owned Dundurn Castle at the same time!

-The house was bought in 1908 by Dr William Hopkins, who lived here with his family and carried on his practice here.
-His wife, Mynora Beamer, was a concert pianist and piano teacher, and may have taught her students in the building as well.
+Dr William Hopkins bought the house in 1908 and lived here with his family.
+He carried on his practice here.
+His wife, Mynora Beamer, was a concert pianist and piano teacher, and taught her students in the building as well.

 After Dr Hopkins’ death in 1933, the house changed hands many times.
 Over the next eighty years, it was used as a rooming house, as a water filtration business, split into three separate units, and used as a family home.

-Hamilton Guesthouse opened in September 2010 in a house on Victoria Avenue, and it soon became clear that a larger venue was necessary.
-In early 2012, the William Pring House was put on the market for the last time, and we were fortunate enough to be able to buy this piece of Hamilton’s history.
+Our hostel, then called the Hamilton Guesthouse, opened in September 2010 in a house on Victoria Avenue.
+It soon became clear that a larger venue was necessary!
+In early 2012, the William Pring House was put on the market for the last time, and we were fortunate enough to be able to buy it.
+We are so honoured to be able to own this piece of Hamilton’s history.

 1861 Census